nirmata/kyverno-charts/charts/enterprise-kyverno-operator/README.md

 ```

 ## Configure Adapters
-Note: Currently available as a Release Candidate, use the `--devel` flag in helm install.
+Note: Adapters in Kyverno operator are currently available as a Release Candidate, use the `--devel` flag in helm install.

 Adapters such as AWS, CIS and others can be configured by setting appropriate flags corresponding to that adapter.
 In general, we need to provide 2 flags
 - Flags to create RBAC resources such as clusterroles, bindings, serviceaccounts.
 E.g. `--set awsAdapter.rbac.create=true` or `--set cisAdapter.serviceAccount.create=true`